 Change How You Learn

-You can also start to change how you learn by trying memorisation techniques, and by researching writing skills.
-Getting better at being self aware about what you’re doing is a useful first step to trying to figure out where you may be having problems with some subjects; this means looking more widely at techniques that may not have been provided to you in school.
+You can also start to change how you learn by trying memorization techniques, and by researching writing skills.
+Getting better at being self-aware about what you’re doing is a useful first step to trying to figure out where you may be having problems with some subjects; this means looking more widely at techniques that may not have been provided to you in school.

 Broadening your horizons ultimately means being able to develop improved critical thinking skills, while also making you more confident in tackling subjects that you may not be familiar with.